camunda/camunda-platform-get-started/README.md

 ## Deploy using code

-Writing your own code allows you to deploy the process, i.e. on application startup to ensure that always the latest version is deployed.
+Writing your own code allows you to deploy the process, for example, on application startup, to ensure that the latest version is deployed.
 To see examples of this check out the programming language [specific folders](#repository-structure).

 # Start Process Instance